hytechclub/web-101/Week07/README.md

 Students should follow [the instructions](SelfPacedWork.md) to make updates to the pixel art grid.

 ## Challenges
-With remaining time, students can work on the [additional challenges](Challenges.md).
+With remaining time, students can work on the [additional challenges](Challenges.md), or, as always, work on their final projects.

 ## Agenda